FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

 *Expectation:* You have captured some basic information about the client (email & name) & now wish to refer them to a claims site so they complete the remaining three activities of the claim.

-1. Create a Contact: POST request to `/funnel/v2/contacts`
+1. Create a Contact: POST request to `/funnel/v2/contacts?isAdministrator=true` **Note:** A Contact should by default be an administrator.

         a.
 Payload should look like:
-      [

       {
   "items": [
     {